 Shown above: Reflectance spectrum of a leaf with (blue curve, squares) and without (red curve, circles) stray light correction.

 Configurable in a number of different ways, with very minimal set up, the sphere allows for rapid analysis of several important quantities:

 The sphere can also be conveniently mounted on a tripod or hand carried.
 The RTS-3ZC Integrating Sphere is packaged in a rugged, water-tight field portable carrying case, which holds the sphere assembly and all components securely.

 Radiation balance and plant canopy modeling studies often require measurement of hemispherical reflectance and transmittance values of real world samples.
 For many of these studies, the use of reflectance values measured using directional illumination/directional viewing geometries can lead to erroneous results.

 The integrating sphere is ideally suited for these measurements because it collects all the radiation reflected from, or transmitted through, a sample.
 With an external integrating sphere (sample is external to the sphere) the sphere collects reflected light from a sample, or light transmitted through a sample, and spreads the energy over the entire surface area of the sphere in a very even distribution.
 A detector then responds to a portion of the sphere wall energy to derive a meaningful value about the average hemispherical reflectance of the sample.
 Using the principles of an integrating sphere, the reflectance or transmittance of a sample can be derived using the ratio between a known reference and unknown sample.

 Spheres have been used in this way since the early twentieth century, and methods for measuring reflectance with spheres are well documented within US and International standards committees.
 In fact, if calibrated standards with known reflectance values are used as references to the sample measurements, the results can also be considered absolutely traceable reflectance values.

-The new standard in portable field spectroscopy
+The go-to standard for trusted portable field spectroscopy

 Connect with ASD Inc.: